jingmeng-bioinformatics/DeepSSV/README.md

         --vcf_file /path/to/vcf_file
         --Candidate_somatic_sites /path/to/candidate_sites

+6. Create the Validated_somatic_sites file required by mapping_infor_candi_sites.py to generate a file with mapping information for training or fine-tuning the CNN model:

+        validated_sites.py
+        --Tumor_Normal_mpileup /path/to/mixed_pileup_file
+        --mpileup_index /path/to/mpileup_index
+        --Validated_labels /path/to/Validated_labels
+        --Validated_somatic_sites /path/to/Validated_somatic_sites

+   Example of the Validated_labels file for validated sites with labels (1: somatic site, 0: non-somatic site):

+        chr1    790265  0
+        chr1    1595272 1
+        chr1    2312314 1
+        chr1    5006153 0

 Please help us improve Deepssv by reporting bugs or ideas on how to make things better.
 You can submit an issue or send me an email.

 Jing Meng